 Depending on your budget, there’s a wide range of smartphones available that are definitely picking up.
 If someone on your list is in dire need of a good high-end handset, you can’t go wrong with the iPhone X or 8.
 They’re two speedy devices with the latest and greatest from Apple, and the X has that all-new design with edge-to-edge screen, Face ID, and Animoji.
 It costs $1,000, but wouldn’t it be worth it to see that smile and surprise on Little Tommy’s face on Christmas morning?

 If there’s someone who prefers Android, a hidden gem I’ve found in my 2017 smartphone testing is the LG V30.
 While some phones get rid of headphone jacks, lay easy on cameras from last year, and decrease the size of their batteries for the sake of thinness, the V30 decides to make no compromises and pack everything users want into a sleek, beautiful device.
-Our full review is coming soon, and when it’s live it’ll be linked here so you can learn more about this forgotten smartphone that, in my opinion, may be the best that 2017 has to offer.
+Our full review can be found here and, in my opinion, it may be the best that 2017 has to offer.

 For those who need to go cheaper, you can’t go wrong with the Moto Z2 Play.
 It costs just about $400 depending on where you buy from, but it packs specs that perform nearly like its $800+ counterparts.
 Plus, it has the best battery life of any mainstream 2017 smartphone, and that’s saying something.
 Our full review can be found here.